 This guidebook also contains a paper printout of a fill-in-the-blanks spreadsheet style workbook that automatically calculates JTE objective levels and points to help the pack planner determine what activities the pack needs to do to achieve the desired medal level.
-Download the actual spreadsheet from the Journey to Excellence Resources webpage.
+Download the actual spreadsheet from the Journey to Excellence Resources webpage in the Tracking Workbooks section.